the workshops

 Workshops are always topical, so they vary from year to year, with a mix of core and topical workshops.
 We ask the teachers attending to provide feedback on the effectiveness of the workshops’ presentation, and use this information to refine the workshops.

-In 2023 the workshops were knife crime, intemet safety, fire in the home, electrical safety, resilience towards the future, farm safety, road safety, the environment, water safety, drugs awareness, alcohol awareness, bullying.
+Previous workshops have included knife crime, intemet safety, fire in the home, electrical safety, resilience towards the future, farm safety, road safety, the environment, water safety, drugs awareness, alcohol awareness, vaping awareness, antisocial behaviour, exploitation, money matters, recycling, bullying.

 the venue- Bridgnorth Rugby Football Club

-We are delighted that Bridgnorth RFC has offered their facilities in their magnificent brand new clubhouse, where most of our eleven workshops will be held indoors, in the dry and warm and away from any possible flooding.
+We are delighted that Bridgnorth RFC has again offered their facilities in their magnificent brand new clubhouse.
+Our eleven workshops will be held in tents outside.

 the facilities are available to everyone